c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

 ## 5.6 Future Model Optimisations

 Given that Seq2Seq models have **largely been superseded by transformer architectures**, the primary future priority for this research project is to **incorporate the encoder, decoder and attention mechanism of this model** into a **transformer-based expansion policy**.
-However, there are some features to add that could improve the performance of **both the Seq2Seq model**, and a **future transformer model**.
+However, there are some features to add that could improve the performance of **both the Seq2Seq model**, and the **future transformer model**.

 ### 5.6.1 Layer-wise Learning Rate Decay